pytorch/pytorch/docs/source/onnx.rst

 Operator Export Type
 ------------------------------------------------
 Exporting models with unsupported ONNX operators can be achieved using the ``operator_export_type`` flag in export API.
+This flag is useful when users try to export ATen and non-ATen operators that are not registered and supported in ONNX.

 ONNX
 ~~~~